anskarl/LoMRF/doc/1_1_knowledge_base.md

 ```
 *Please note that during grounding existentially quantified formulas are replaced by the disjunction of their groundings
 (see Domingos and Lowd, 2009).
 This may lead to a large number of disjunctions and a combinatorial explosion of the number
-of clauses, producing unmanageably large Markov networks.
-That type of clauses should be avoided, if it is possible.*
+of clauses, producing unmanageably large Markov networks.* ***This type of clauses should be avoided, if it is possible.***

-*** Partial definitions ***
+***Partial definitions***

 In some cases we may not have definitions for each unique head predicate.
 Consider, for example, the following knowledge base:

 ```lang-none
 time = {1,...,12}